 To get even more specific about my recommendations, let’s summarize a few of my favorite aspects of each mattress.

-- As I mentioned up top, the DreamCloud could be a real winner for those who prefer to sleep on their backs.
+- The DreamCloud could be a real winner for those who prefer to sleep on their backs.
 The bed does a fantastic job of lifting and setting the spine in a healthy, neutral alignment.

 - Additionally, hot sleepers may find some cooling relief in this bed.
 There’s a lot of airflow through the pocketed coil system as well as some pleasant cooling in the top layer of gel-infused memory foam.

-- The WinkBed has more of an innerspring vibe than the DreamCloud, so could work well for those who prefer a traditional feel.
+- The WinkBed has more of an innerspring feel than the DreamCloud, so could work well for those who prefer a traditional feel.

 - I’d also say the pillow top layer brings some pleasant pressure relief to the party, especially for those combo sleepers who occasionally turn onto their side in the night.